- Online ServicesPay Fines, Calendars...

 • Money for fines and fees

 - What should I do when I come to Court?

-Look for your name, your Courtroom location, and the time your case will be heard on the scrolling calendar monitor.
-The calendar Kiosk is located near the security station on the 2nd floor of the main courthouse located at 725 Court Street.
-If your name does not appear on the screen you may go to the Criminal Division in Room 111 which is located on the bottom floor of the main courthouse for assistance. *Note* Information displayed on the calendar monitor is sorted alphabetically by last name, first name.
+Look for your name, your courtroom location, and the time your case will be heard on the scrolling calendar monitor.
+The calendar Kiosk is located near the security station on the 1st floor of the courthouse located at 1000 Main Street. *Note* Information displayed on the calendar monitor is sorted alphabetically by last name, first name.